 - (a) Blizzard wants to help promote you as an elite player and help you develop your personal brand.
 To do that, Blizzard needs a license to use your name, nickname, BattleTag, logo, initials, likeness, image, photograph, animation, autograph, voice, public persona, biographical information, and backstory ("Your Brand Materials").
-Blizzard also wants to use Your Brand Materials to promote Blizzard, Hearthstone, and our other products and services, and you agree that Blizzard may do that. - (b) Accordingly, you hereby grant to Blizzard and the other members of the Blizzard Group a royalty-free, fully paid-up, worldwide, perpetual, irrevocable, nonexclusive right and license (with the right to grant sublicenses) to copy, display, distribute, edit, transmit, host, store and otherwise use Your Brand Materials, and create derivative works thereof, in any and all present and future media, on or in connection with (i) the broadcast, re-broadcast and/or streaming (including via internet transmission and wireless networks) of all or any part of any Tournament or Tournament-related content (including any games, matches or other competitions that are part of the Hearthstone competitive ecosystem), and/or (ii) the advertising, marketing, distribution, promotion and sale of the products and services of the Blizzard Group, including Hearthstone and the Hearthstone competitive ecosystem.
+Blizzard also wants to use Your Brand Materials to promote Blizzard, Hearthstone, and our other products and services, and you agree that Blizzard may do that. - (b) Accordingly, you hereby grant to Blizzard and the other members of the Blizzard Group a royalty-free, fully paid-up, worldwide, perpetual, irrevocable, nonexclusive right and license (with the right to grant sublicenses) to copy, display, distribute, edit, transmit, host, store and otherwise use Your Brand Materials, and create derivative works thereof, in any and all present and future media, on or in connection with (i) the broadcast, re-broadcast and/or streaming (including via internet transmission and wireless networks) of all or any part of any Tournament or Tournament-related content (including any games, matches or other competitions that are part of the Hearthstone competitive ecosystem), and/or (ii) the Blizzard Group, including Hearthstone and the Hearthstone competitive ecosystem.